jblasz/CMS-thesis/README.md

 For simple dev setup, run `yarn && yarn start`.

 For a production build dev setup (fewer warnings, but optimized and all that), run `yarn && yarn watch` in one terminal, and `yarn serve` or `yarn e-serve` (alternate serve that uses express.js to serve static files).
+However, as deployment platform nor deployment pipeline have not been established, it will not run out of the box with mocks or google authentication.
+A deployment pipeline must first be prepared which would write environment variables into compiled files, something that wasn't done without knowing the deployment platform.
+If you are feeling adventurous, you can replace all occurences of `process.env.X` with the value of env variable `X`, for each var X. However, it is recommended to only run the dev setup (`yarn && yarn start`).

 ## Available Scripts